vvrnv/kctxsync/README.md

 - **Sync kubeconfig**: Automatically fetches the kubeconfig file from a remote server via SSH and updates the local kubeconfig with any changes in the certificate-authority-data, client-certificate-data, or client-key-data.
 - **Effortless updates**: No need to manually inspect or copy certificates and keys between your local and remote environments.
 The tool ensures that your local kubeconfig always contains the latest certificates from the remote cluster.
-- **Flexible configuration**: Specify the path to your local kubeconfig file and the SSH user for remote access, allowing for a customizable workflow.
+- **Flexible configuration**: Specify the path to your local kubeconfig file, SSH user, and even the SSH host for remote access, allowing for a customizable workflow.
+- **Sync all contexts**: The --all flag allows you to sync all contexts from your local kubeconfig in one go.

 ## How it works